 Zechariah’s Song (Zechariah Part 2)

 His name is John...that caused a stir—and then it got even more interesting.
 Nine months of silence had been very good for Zechariah’s soul.
 And when he opened his mouth, his words had not a trace of doubt left in them.
 He blesses God.
 “And fear came on all their neighbors.”
-It would be the the normal response to… Continue reading Zechariah’s Song (Zechariah Part 2)
+What would this child be?
+Zechariah’s song… Continue reading Zechariah’s Song (Zechariah Part 2)

 Dusting Off Grace